kozmoai/nebulaplugins-aws/docs/index.md

 ## Welcome!

-`nebula-aws` makes it easy to leverage the capabilities of AWS in your flows, featuring support for ECSTask, S3, Secrets Manager, Batch Job, and Client Waiter.
+`nebulaplugins-aws` makes it easy to leverage the capabilities of AWS in your flows, featuring support for ECSTask, S3, Secrets Manager, Batch Job, and Client Waiter.

 ## Getting Started

 ### Saving credentials to a block

-You will need an AWS account and credentials in order to use `nebula-aws`.
+You will need an AWS account and credentials in order to use `nebulaplugins-aws`.

 1. Refer to the [AWS Configuration documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-creds) on how to retrieve your access key ID and secret access key
 2. Copy the access key ID and secret access key